-Math Encounters: "Parties, Doughnuts, and Coloring: From Königsberg to Cutting Edge Research," with Maria Chudnovsky (4:00 pm)
+Math Encounters: "Parties, Doughnuts, and Coloring: From Königsberg to Cutting Edge Research" with Maria Chudnovsky (4:00 pm)

 Leonhard Euler’s late 1700s paper on the Seven Bridges of Königsberg launched a new field in mathematics, graph theory, that focuses on representing information about connections between pairs of objects.
-Graphs are widely used today as a modeling tool in engineering, social sciences, and many other fields.
+Graphs are widely used today as a modeling tool in engineering, the social sciences, and many other fields.
 Join Princeton University Professor Maria Chudnovsky on a journey that begins with some simple problems in graph theory and leads to an exploration of some of the most active fields in modern mathematical research.

 This page is for the 4:00 pm session.
 Click here to register for the 7:00 pm session instead.